Guide to Telemarketing: Its Definition, Best Practices, and More

 Sales

 Sales is the practice of reaching out to validated leads to close a deal.
 It is so much more forward than telemarketing.
 Sales can be considered as the final funnel for most of the marketing plans.
+In this telemarketing practice, the telemarketer will attempt to “upsell” a few extra services and goods that the customer might be interested in.

 Inbound